ntun/High-Voltage-Poetry/_poemslist/oldmantravelling.md

  He hath no need.
 He is by nature led
  To peace so perfect, that the young behold
  With envy, what the old man hardly feels.
- <turn>—I asked him</turn> whither he was bound, and what
- The object of his journey; he replied
+ —<turn>I</turn> asked him whither he was bound, and what The object of his journey; he replied
  "Sir!
 I am going many miles to take
  A last leave of my son, a mariner,
  Who from a sea-fight has been brought to Falmouth, And there is dying in an hospital."

-type_correct: Mid-course turn
+type_correct: Mid-course
 types_incorrect:
- - Retrospective-prospective
+ - List-with-a-twist
- - Descriptive-meditative
+ - Concessional
- - Cliche-and-critique
+ - Ironic

 correct_text:  >
- The mid-course turn occurs in line 15–that is, after the poem’s completed blank verse sonnet–at which point the old man, who is (so far) merely the object of the projections of the poem’s (so far only) speaker, is called upon and allowed to speak, and what he says radically overturns the projections of the poem’s first 14 lines.
-A wonderful, and wonderfully succinct, reading of “Old Man Travelling” can be found in Geoffrey Hartman’s “The Sympathy
- Paradox: Poetry, Feeling, and Modern Cultural Morality,” an essay collected in his The Fateful Question of Culture (New York:
- Columbia University Press, 1997), pp. 141-64.
+ Exemplifying what Jerry Harp deems the “radical” tendency of mid-course turns to dramatically transform a poem, “Old Man Travelling” by William Wordsworth is noticeably divided by such a shift into two distinct and contradictory segments.
+While the poem’s first fourteen lines constitute a blank verse sonnet on the imagined sagacity and inner tranquility of that titular old man, who, “…is by nature led / To peace so perfect,” the poem’s fifteenth line constitutes an absolute tonal, thematic, and structural shift.
+Whereas the old man exists in the poem’s opening as “merely the object of the projections of the poem’s (so far only) speaker,” the narrator’s misguided assumptions are at this point “radically overturn[ed],” as the old man himself is granted a voice.
+Far from the content, guru-like wanderer depicted in the poem’s original description, this elderly traveler’s actual words reveal that he is en route to take “last leave of [his] son,” who is “dying in an hospital.”
+ Thus, the sonnet which begins “Old Man Travelling” is exposed as sheer fantastical fallacy, and the immense power of the mid-course turn is unmistakably demonstrated.

 layout: each_poem
 permalink: /poem/:title

-correct_text2: :correct_text
 ---